 How do I join the online live streamed classes?

 Visit the How to Book page for full instructions.
 Please note the online classes are in a webinar format, so you'll only see the teacher, no other participants, and you won't need a webcam.
-You'll have access to the class for 7 days in case you're unable to make it at the scheduled time.

 Where can I access further information?